Topological magnonic dislocations modes: Spin and lattice model

 with the nearest-neighbor exchange coupling $J$ and pseudodipolar interaction with strength $F$.
 The last coupling results from the spin-orbit interaction \cite{JackeliPRL2009,Wang2017}, being $\mathbf{e}_{\bs r\bs r'}$ the unit vector that connects $\bs r$ and $\bs r'$ lattice sites.
-The easy-axis anisotropy, $K_{\bs r}$, at the ${\cal A}({\cal B})$-sublattice is parametrized as $K_{{\cal A}({\cal B})}=K\pm\Delta K$, and $B$ is the applied magnetic field along the $z$-direction.
+The easy-axis anisotropy, $K_{\bs r}$, at the ${\cal A}({\cal B})$-sublattice is parametrized as $K_{{\cal A}({\cal B})}=K\pm\Delta_K$, and $B$ is the applied magnetic field along the $z$-direction.
 The dislocation is introduced following the Volterra process \cite{Kleinert}.
-A set of atoms is removed, resulting in a pentagon-octagon structure, and thus, moving an equal number of steps around the dislocation sets a non-closed loop defining the Burgers vector, see Fig. \ref{fig1}.
-For numerical convenience, we consider a couple of defects that create a pair of dislocations in the bulk of the system.
-The local lattice deformation produces a distortion of the spin Hamiltonian, $\mathcal{H}_{T}=\mathcal{H}_S+\mathcal{H}_{\text{dis}}$, that gives rise to a magnetoelastic interaction $\mathcal{H}_{\text{dis}}$ relating spin and lattice degrees of freedom.
+A set of atoms are removed, resulting in a pentagon-{heptagon} structure, and thus, moving an equal number of steps around the dislocation sets a non-closed loop defining the Burgers vector, see Fig. \ref{fig1}. {It is worth to stress that, although linear dislocations might be more complicated, e.g., curvilinear or multiples, we choose the displayed linear straight dislocation for simplicity.} For numerical convenience, we consider a couple of defects that create a pair of dislocations in the bulk of the system.
+The local lattice deformation produces a distortion of the spin Hamiltonian, $\mathcal{H}_{T}=\mathcal{H}_S+\mathcal{H}_{\text{dis}}$, that gives rise to a magnetoelastic interaction $\mathcal{H}_{\text{dis}}$ relating spin and lattice degrees of freedom. { Hereafter, in our numerical calculations, we consider the relevant magnetic parameters with similar order of magnitude, i.e., $J\sim K\sim \Delta_K$ as typically occurs in Van der Waals magnets \cite{kim2019exploitable,jiang2018spin}}